I travel light; as light, that is, as a man can travel who will still carry his body around because of its sentimental value.

 Be aware that there is an older, related method called "interfolding", which is less effective at avoiding creases and wrinkles, and adds no advantages of its own.
 Most of what you see online that claims to show bundle wrapping is actually interfolding.

 You will need a fixed-size object to form the core of the bundle: an organizer pouch is an ideal choice.
 The optimal dimensions will depend somewhat upon your girth, the configuration of your bag, and the amount of clothing to be packed, but something around 11 × 16" (30 × 40cm) generally works well.
-The pouch is well-filled with soft items — like socks, swimsuit, undergarments, sheet bag, etc. — to form a sort of small, firm (not hard) "pillow" around which the clothing will be wrapped.
+The pouch is well-filled with soft items — like socks, swimsuit, undergarments, sheet bag, etc. — to form a sort of small, quite-firm-but-not-hard "pillow" around which the clothing will be wrapped.

 - longer skirts, dresses